 Disadvantages of utilizing trade credit include loss of goodwill, higher prices of raw materials, the opportunity cost of the discount, administration cost, and under worst circumstances, one may lose the supplier as well.
 For suppliers, bad debts are the biggest disadvantage, among others.

 Opportunity Loss of Discount

-All suppliers provide a discount on bills amount if payment is made early or is made in cash.
+Suppliers provide a discount on bill amount if payment is made early or is made in cash.
 If the buyer enjoys trade credit, he must forego the otherwise available discount.

 Increase in Input Prices

 As clearly explained above, in the advantages of suppliers, the buyers with liberal credit terms are charged premium prices.
 This increases the cost of raw materials for the buyer, making it a direct increase in the cost of finished goods for the buyer.
 Finished goods with higher prices are difficult to sustain in the competitive market.
 We know that price is an important factor in the demand for products.
 Higher prices may badly impact the demand for the buyer’s products.

 Loss of Goodwill

 Some managers tend to delay payments till the last point possible.
 But, they are unaware of the problems posed by their suppliers in the absence of timely payment.
 Over a period of time, this idea impacts the firm’s goodwill in the market.
 All the suppliers will come to know about payment delays of the buying firm and will entertain other buyers first.
 The firm may face problems like late supplies, no supplies in emergencies, etc.

 Loss of Suppliers

 At times, failure to abide by the terms of credit can cause loss of supplier as well.
 The supplier may find it challenging to work with the buyers not paying on time as suppliers also have their obligation to pay on time.